 When it comes to exercising, stretching, and massaging overworked muscles, the feet are ignored all too often.
 However, a short massage can do wonders for your overall health and wellness.
 Here are five foot massage benefits that will have you reaching for your feet before you’ve even finished reading.

 As you read, it’s important to keep in mind that not all foot massages are created equal.
 While there are plenty of benefits to be gained from frequent simple foot massages, the practice of reflexology is a whole new ball game.
 Reflexology is a pressure technique that requires an apt understanding of foot massage – a technique that targets key pressure points in the soles of the feet.

 If you don’t have the time or interest in scheduling a recurring appointment with a foot massage expert, you may want to consider getting a tool that will improve your DIY foot massages.
-Our Moji Foot Pro is equipped with expert steel spheres that will take your foot therapy to the next level.
+Our Moji Foot Roller is equipped with 6 omnidirectional balls that will take your foot massage to the next level.